Book Editors – for novels, non-fiction and manuscripts – Jericho Writers

 Naomi Jones

-Naomi Jones is an author and has over eight years’ experience working in children’s publishing.
-She began her career at Puffin (Penguin Random House) before moving to Orion and then Hachette Children’s Group.
+Naomi has over eight years’ experience working in children’s publishing.
+She began her career at Puffin (Penguin Random House) before moving to Orion, and then Hachette Children’s Group.
 Her previous experience as a Rights Manager brings invaluable insight into maximising a book’s sales potential and she has worked closely with both UK and international editors to develop a good knowledge of global publishing markets and trends.
-Her picture books are published by OUP and HarperCollins.
-They have won and been shortlisted for multiple awards and are now translated into 19 languages.
-Naomi has a BA (Hons) in English Studies and was the children’s book reviewer for award winning family travel blog Mini Travellers for over three years and a long-listing judge and mentor for the Jericho Prize.
-Naomi has been working as a freelance editor and mentor helping other children’s writers to develop their manuscripts and craft for over six years.
-Find Naomi on Twitter here: @NaomiJones_1
+Naomi has a BA (Hons) in English Studies from the University of Nottingham and is a keen reader and writer.
+Naomi’s own books are published by HarperCollins, Penguin Random House, Oxford Children’s Books and Hachette Children’s Group in the UK and have been translated into 20 languages.
+In 2025 Naomi was shortlisted for the Ruth Rendell Award and in 2024 her picture book Thunderboots won the Reader’s Choice Award for Picture Books at the Diversity Awards, the Derby Picture Book Award and was also shortlisted for The Week Junior Awards.
+She has been the children’s book reviewer for award winning family travel blog Mini Travellers and a long-listing judge and mentor for the Jericho Prize.
+Naomi has been working as a freelance editor and mentor helping other children’s writers to develop their manuscripts and craft for over seven years.
+You can find Naomi on Instagram: @naomiandjamesjones If you’d like to work with Naomi, get in touch with our Writer Support team; tell us about your book and what you’d like support with, and we’ll help you identify your next steps.

 Read more